 HERITAGE HIGHLIGHTS: 15th century Tattershall Castle

-First, there's the imposing remains of Tattershall Castle, built in 1440 for Ralph Cromwell, Lord High Treasurer of England under Henry VI.
+First, there are the imposing remains of Tattershall Castle, built in 1440 for Ralph Cromwell, Lord High Treasurer of England under Henry VI.
 Cromwell was one of the wealthiest and most important men in the country, and he wanted a house that suited his status.
 So he chose as the building material for his new castle ... red brick.

-Though it is now ubiquitous, and deemed a fairly common building material, in the 15th century brick was the height of fashion, and much more costly than stone or timber.
+Though it is now ubiquitous and deemed a fairly common building material, in the 15th century brick was the height of fashion, and much more costly than stone or timber.
 So Cromwell's new castle was built in brick, as a statement of his wealth.

 Cromwell was also responsible for the row of pretty almshouses beside the path to the castle.